RODA/DialogCreator/USER_MANUAL.md

 - Text inputs can use `'change'` (on blur) or `'input'` (as you type).
 - Selects use `'change'`.
 - Tip: Prefer the helpers `onClick`, `onChange`, `onInput` for readability.
+- Radio groups: pass the group name to `onChange(groupName, handler)` to attach a handler to every radio in that group.
+If the group name is a valid identifier (e.g. `radiogroup1`), you may omit quotes.
 <!-- - Note: The generic `on(name, event, handler)` is available as `ui.on(...)` (it's not part of the shorthand prelude). -->

 Programmatic events: